foxminchan/FoxMinChan/README.md

   <img src="https://profile-counter.glitch.me/foxminchan/count.svg?"  />
 </div>

-Hello! my name is Nhan, you can call me FoxMinChan 🦊.
-I'm a Student living in Ho Chi Minh city.
-Outside Tech, I love take photos 📸, listen to music 🎼 and explore nature outdoors.
-If you want to talk to me, please contact me via email 📧.
+You have finally discovered my Github profile.
+Please feel free to clone/fork projects, raise issues and submit PRs if you think something could be better.
+If you have questions or are interested in the technologies I use, please contact me via email.
 - See me on Hacker Rank: https://www.hackerrank.com/foxminchan